-- Pain with intercourse (dyspareunia).
-Some women develop pain or discomfort with intercourse.
+- Damage to the bladder or ureters during surgery is an uncommon complication which can be repaired during surgery. - After a large anterior vaginal wall repair some women may develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
+This can usually be resolved by doing pelvic floor exercises (as taught by a specialist pelvic floor physiotherapist) or by surgery to support the urethra (see the leaflet on stress urinary incontinence). - Some women develop pain or discomfort with intercourse (dyspareunia).
 While every effort is made to prevent this from happening, it is sometimes unavoidable.
-Some women also find intercourse is more comfortable after their prolapse is repaired. - Damage to the bladder or ureters during surgery is an uncommon complication which can be repaired during surgery. - Incontinence.
-After a large anterior vaginal wall repair some women may develop stress urinary incontinence due to the unkinking of the urethra (tube from the bladder).
-This can usually be resolved by doing pelvic floor exercises (as taught by a specialist pelvic floor physiotherapist) or by surgery to support the urethra (see the leaflet on stress urinary incontinence). - Mesh complications.
-If mesh was used for reinforcement, there is a 2-4% risk of mesh extrusion (exposure or erosion) requiring trimming as an office procedure or a brief return to theatre.
-Occasionally vaginal pain, groin or thigh pain can develop associated with the mesh, requiring part or all of the mesh to be removed.
+Some women also find intercourse is more comfortable after their prolapse is repaired. - Constipation is a common post-operative problem, and your doctor may prescribe laxatives for this.
+Try to maintain a high fiber diet and drink plenty of fluids to help as well.